Rolls-Royce sees 2011 profit growth

 Rolls-Royce is expected to post a 2011 pretax profit of between 1.04 billion pounds and 1.49 billion pounds, with the average at 1.13 billion pounds, according to a Thomson Reuters I/B/E/S poll of 22 analysts.

-Shares in Rolls-Royce, which have risen 28 percent in the last three months, closed at 709.5 pence on Thursday, valuing the business at around 13.4 billion pounds ($21.2 billion).
+Shares in Rolls-Royce, which have risen 28 percent in the last three months, closed at 709.5 pence on Thursday, valuing the business at around 13.4 billion pounds.

 (Reporting by Rhys Jones; editing by Adveith Nair)